 Chris Hamilton has established himself as one of the leading high-stakes trial lawyers in the United States.
 Hamilton has a recent track record of verdicts and settlements that are setting the mark in both the personal injury arena and in complex business disputes.

 For example, Hamilton was recently featured in Courtroom View Network’s (CVN) list of Most Impressive Trials of 2019.
 In 2014, Hamilton was recognized by the Dallas Business Journal as having the largest jury verdict in Texas for a personal injury case and the 17th largest jury verdict in the United States.
-In 2016, Hamilton was recognized by Top Verdict as having the ninth largest personal injury verdict in Texas.
+In 2016, Hamilton was recognized by Top Verdict as having the ninth-largest personal injury verdict in Texas.
 Hamilton was recognized in 2011 by Verdict Search as having one of the top 10 verdicts in Texas and top 100 verdicts in the United States.

 Hamilton was selected as one of the Best Lawyers in America for 2019, the Lawdragon 500 Leading Lawyers in America for 2020, and is a member of the prestigious American Board of Trial Advocates (ABOTA).